-- Execute the installer through the command “java -jar <setup jar file name> -console”
+- Execute the installer through the command “java -jar dbcloudbin-setup.jar -console”

-When downloading the DBcloudbin-setup.exe file through a desktop or server with Microsoft Antimalware executable installed and active, the server may take a very long time analyzing the file and preventing its execution (the exe is in fact a large java jar file packed as windows executable and Microsoft Antimalware is extremely inefficient analyzing these type of files).
+When downloading the dbcloudbin-setup.jar file through a desktop or server with Microsoft Antimalware executable installed and active, the server may take a very long time analyzing the file and preventing its execution (the setup is a large java jar file packed as windows executable and Microsoft Antimalware is extremely inefficient analyzing these type of files).
 We recommend to close the browser used for downloading the file as a way to cancel the analysis.
-By other hand, even if DBcloudbin setup is properly signed with our company signature (“Tecknolab VAS SLU”) in order to avoid potential virus corruption, when executing the setup, windows will by default block the setup with a warning message “Windows protected your PC” and a link with “more information“.
-Opening the link will correctly show the file signature and allow to execute it.

 Some Windows users have reported us that once downloaded and executed the setup, it generates a message of “corrupted jar file“.
 In this case, the file is in fact not correctly downloaded and the signature is lost, due to a incompatibility of some Windows versions or specific browser version with our software download portal.
 We are still investigating the problem to identify the root-cause; in the case of a scenario like this, please, open a support ticket through the My account area and we will promptly provide an alternate download mechanism.

 The Linux based installation is very similar to the Windows installation (the graphical interface is exactly the same) with the following caveats:

 - You can use a command line or graphical interface for setting up DBcloudbin.
 As expected, the graphical interface is more intuitive but both provides the exact same results.
 Use the option -console for a console based interface.